Who we are

 Kalen joined PLC in 2000 after 15 years as a corporate attorney in Los Angeles and Greensboro.
 She grew up in the “be home by dark” generation exploring the fields and forests around her home and her love of nature began in her grandmother’s garden and grew steadily on a diet of fishing trips with her father, family camping trips and college backpacking trips.
 Kalen got her B.A. at Duke University and her J.D. at University of Maryland.
 Her passion for conservation is fueled by a desire to make sure that special natural areas are easily available for future generations to explore and enjoy.
 Kalen currently serves on the Conservation Defense Advisory Council, a national group providing guidance to the Land Trust Alliance to ensure conservation permanence.
 So much of what land trusts do will depend on their ability to make good on their promise of permanence.

 Ken Bridle has been a professional scientist for over 40 years.
 Trained as a botanist with emphasis on plant physiology and natural product chemistry (Ph.D.), these interests have been applied to a variety of projects.
 He has worked as a natural heritage and watershed inventory biologist, field ecologist, science museum exhibits director and environmental consultant.
-He has been active with PLC for nearly 30 years as a member, volunteer, consultant, board member and staff member.
-He is currently, Stewardship Director for Piedmont Land Conservancy, responsible for easement monitoring and management of over 29,000 acres of land in more than 200 projects.
+He has been active with PLC for over 30 years as a member, volunteer, consultant, board member and staff member.

 He is the author of several county Natural Heritage Inventories (1998-2002) as well as watershed assessments, wetland delineations and rare plant and animal surveys.
 He has conducted other local and regional conservation research and restoration projects in North Carolina and around the southeast for a variety of groups.
 He is a founding member of the Dan River Basin Association and the Carolina Butterfly Society and has served on the board and been a volunteer for many conservation groups in North Carolina and Stokes County where he lives.
 He is a past Chair of the Wildlife Resources Commission, Nongame Wildlife Advisory Committee which helps to facilitate work and listing of rare animal species in this state, a board on which he served for two decades.
 He is also a past president of the North Carolina Native Plant Society and Past President of the North Carolina Prescribed Fire Council and a founding member of the Triad Mushroom Club.
 He is a frequent leader of hikes and nature walks and a speaker on local conservation issues.